 Fortunately, you can utilize financing solutions other than bank loans—options such as invoice factoring—that won’t incur that four-letter “D” word or burden your business with additional cash flow hardship.

-How to overcome cash flow gaps
+How to overcome business cash flow gaps

 With potential hazards lurking around every financial corner, how can a small or mid-sized business overcome cash flow gaps and boost its bottom line in this economy—or any economy?

-You could opt for cash flow solutions like alternative lending, but that can prove costly.
+You could opt for small business cash flow solutions like alternative lending, but that can prove costly.
 If your loan is a payday loan, your payment will be withdrawn from your checking account every single day.
 If the money isn’t in your checking account, you’ll accrue additional fees, increasing the payoff amount and delaying the payoff date—damaging your bottom line by keeping your business in debt and paying exorbitant interest longer than expected.

 Merchant cash advance

 You could also consider a Merchant Cash Advance, which charges you based on your projected sales.
 But this, too, can be costly—and risky.
 If your future sales don’t meet your projections, you could end up repaying more than you actually sell, and at a high interest rate.
-While invoice factoring offers a genuine cash flow solution by purchasing your existing invoices, a merchant cash advance can actually add to your stress.
+While invoice factoring offers a genuine cash flow solution for small businesses by purchasing your existing invoices, a merchant cash advance can actually add to your stress.

 Invoice factoring answers each of these financial challenges.
 Here’s how it works.